EmotionCognitionLab/ET-remove-artifacts/README.md

 * The `valid` sub-field should be an array of 1's and 0's, where 1's indicate the sample is valid.
 Some eye-trackers record *invalid* samples as 1's, so make sure to invert these in that case.

 ### Data Formatting Examples
-(TODO: update this section)
+(TODO: add scripts for other eye-tracking formats)

 The provided example scripts can be used as templates for formatting your eye-tracking data.

 **ReadRawData_Script.m** is an example script showing how to read in raw data (using the included **ET_ReadFile.m** function) and format the data structure `S` to be compatible with ET-Remove-Artifacts.
 To view an example of a properly formatted data structure, load the provided **Example_Data_Input.mat** file (example data from an SMI eye-tracker).
 This file was created from the raw data files and code provided in the **RawData2Structure** folder.

 ## Using the ET Remove Artifacts App
-### Loading Data
+### Launching the Program
 If running the standalone desktop app, simply launch the app like a normal desktop program.

 If using the source code, simply run the ET_RemoveArtifacts_App.mlapp (e.g., drag and drop the file into your Matlab command window).

+### Loading Data
-Once the app opens, you can load your .mat file from `File -> Load data structure` (see below).
+Once the app opens, you can load your .mat file from `File -> Load data structure`.
+Then select and open your .mat file (see below).

 <img src="/docs/load_data.gif" alt="Load Data" width="1000">